 As Bragg waited on Breckinridge’s men, Rosecrans and Thomas further reinforced the Round Forest, bringing in every available piece of artillery.
 At 4:00 p.m., the first two of Breckinridge’s brigades moved into the line opposite the Round Forest and awaited Polk’s orders, as well as the arrival of the remaining two brigades.
 However, under pressure from Bragg, Polk elected not to wait and launched the assault with two instead of four brigades.
 The men marched smartly across the field, now littered with hundreds of bodies from the previous attacks.
 The newly arrived Union artillery quickly opened fire, blasting huge gaps in the advancing lines, but they kept coming forward.
 When the Confederate line reached a range of only 50 yards, Hazen ordered his infantry to open fire.
 The results were devastating.
 Breckinridge’s men fell by the dozens and the entire attacking line staggered to a halt, then broke to the rear amid a hail of rifle and artillery fire.
 One regiment lost 47 percent of its men and many others suffered more than 30 percent casualties.

-One would have thought this would have convinced Bragg of the futility of another attack, but he refused to change his mind.
+One would think this could have convinced Bragg of the futility of another attack, but he refused to change his mind.
 When Breckinridge’s other two brigades arrived, he ordered Polk to sacrifice them as well.
 It is little wonder that some officers questioned Bragg’s sanity at this point.
-By now, the Federal artillery in the Round Forest numbered more than 50 guns and, as the assault was renewed, they were fired as fast as they could be reloaded.
+By now, the Federal artillery in the Round Forest numbered more than 50 guns and, as the assault was renewed, their crews fired as fast as they could reloaded.
 The second Confederate attack got no farther than its predecessor and the results were nearly identical.
 Nothing was gained and nothing was proven except for the bravery of Breckinridge’s men.

 With sunset, the sounds of battle quickly faded and gave way to the moaning of the wounded.
 The cold, dark, blustery night was filled with the sight of lanterns floating between the two lines, as men from both sides attended to the wounded and dying.

 Rosecrans held a meeting of his commanders to discuss the next day’s action.
-Old Rosy asked them if they should retreat, but only McCook and a cavalry officer thought that was the right course of action.
-As Rosecrans asked about retreat, George Thomas, who had been napping, suddenly awoke, looked around him with a fierce gaze and said, “This army does not retreat.”
+Old Rosy asked them if they should retreat, but at that moment, George Thomas, who had been napping, suddenly awoke, looked around him with a fierce gaze and said, “This army does not retreat.”
 With that, the issue was settled and the Army of the Cumberland would stay and fight.

 Bragg, however, was flush with victory.
 He was certain Rosecrans would limp back to Nashville during the night, and he sent an urgent telegram to Jefferson Davis trumpeting his success: “The enemy has yielded his strong position and is falling back.
 God has granted us a happy New Year.”
 So convinced was Bragg of his victory, he went to bed that night without making a single adjustment to his line of battle.
 As far as he was concerned, the Battle of Stone’s River was over.

 When the dawn of the new year of 1863 arrived, Bragg was greeted not by the sight of an empty field before him, but, rather, by the same blue lines of infantry that had been there the night before.
-Bragg was shocked and seemed paralyzed.
-When Hardee, Polk, and Breckinridge came to him seeking orders to deal with the continued Yankee presence, Bragg had none to give.
+Bragg stood paralyzed with shock and when his generals came to him seeking orders, he had none to give.
 Instead, he sunk into a sort of mental lethargy, issuing orders for menial tasks as opposed to crafting a new strategy.
 Later in the day, he ordered Breckinridge to resume his original position across the river, but that was the extent of his leadership for the day.
 That night, he continued to seek signs that Rosecrans was finally withdrawing, but they did not come—the Union army was not simply going to go away as he hoped.

 The next morning, Bragg, upon finding the enemy still in his front, ordered an artillery bombardment to see if it might provoke a response.
 He wanted to see just how committed Rosecrans was to holding his position.
 When the Federal artillery answered in kind and more so, he had his answer.
 After fretting about a course of action, he decided to try to place his own artillery on high ground east of the river in front of Breckinridge.
 This would allow him to pour a potentially devastating fire into the Union left flank, which might drive Rosecrans out of his positions.
 Bragg order a reconnaissance of the area and, when the scouts returned, they told him that the high ground he wanted for his artillery was already in possession of a Union division.
 Bragg decided to order Breckinridge to take the ridge and called the Kentuckian to his headquarters.
 When he was told of his assignment, the former vice president protested in anger, telling Bragg that his men could not possibly take such a strong position.
 Exhibiting both his intransigence and his dislike for Breckinridge, Bragg told him that his Kentucky soldiers had suffered the least thus far and now it was their turn to prove their worthiness.